R. Joseph Parrott

 - PostDoctorate, International Security Studies, Yale University

-Joe Parrott is an historian of international, transnational, and U.S. diplomatic history, with an emphasis on the intersection of foreign policy, race, and domestic American politics.
-His work considers how contested processes of decolonization (especially in Africa) informed the transformation of politics on both the Left and Right during the post-1945 period as policymakers, activists, and pundits sought to refine the American national mission abroad.
-He is also interested in the practice of oral history and how media (art, film, comics, etc.) communicate political messages whether as propaganda or simply within popular culture.
+Joe Parrott is an historian of international, transnational, and U.S. diplomatic history, with an emphasis on the intersection of foreign policy and domestic American politics.
+His work considers how contested processes of decolonization (especially in Africa) transformed politics in the United States during the post-1945 period as policymakers, activists, and pundits sought to refine the American national mission abroad.
+He is also interested in congressional influence on foreign policy, the practice of oral history, and how media (art, film, comics, etc.) communicate political messages whether as propaganda or simply within popular culture.

 Joe writes for various media ranging from historical journals to podcasts.
 His work on Pan-African solidarity organizing in the 1970s informed a digital history project with Boston’s WGBH and his article with Race & Class, “A Luta Continua: Radical Filmmaking, Pan-African Liberation and Communal Empowerment,” the latter of which won the Farrar Award in Media and Civil Rights History from the University of South Carolina’s School of Journalism and Mass Communications.
 His WGBH project can be found at the OpenVault website, and a presentation on the related article is available on the Farrar Award page.
 An article using Harvard's 1972 Gulf Boycott to understand the relationship between Black Power and the origins of anti-apartheid organizing appeared Modern American History.
 A number of organizations have supported this research including the Society for Historians of American Foreign Relations (SHAFR), the Council for European Studies, the New York Public Library, WGBH, and the John F. Kennedy, Lyndon B. Johnson, and Gerald R. Ford Presidential Libraries.
 He has also held fellowships with Yale’s International Security Studies, the Black Metropolis Research Consortium in Chicago, and the Miller Center at the University of Virginia.